Philip A. Rea: Research

+H+-pumping inorganic pyrophosphatases

 When Rea entered the field of vacuolar energetics, there were indications that plant vacuolar membranes also contained H+-pumping inorganic pyrophosphatases, which he confirmed by demonstrating that the membrane-associated vacuolar inorganic pyrophosphatase (V-PPase) of plants catalyzes pyrophosphate- (PPi-) energized electrogenic H+- translocation (Rea and Poole 1985) and is both functionally and chromatographically separable from the ATP-energized V-ATPase found on the same membrane (Rea and Poole 1986; Rea and Sanders 1987).
-What then followed was a broad range of discoveries made by Rea’s group concerned with defining the basic organization and core catalytic capabilities of the V-PPase.
-These included: (1) Purification of the pump, in parallel with identification of the major subunit through its substrate-protectable covalent modification with radiolabeled ligands (Britten et al 1989); (2) Molecular cloning of the pump (AVP1) from Arabidopsis thaliana (Sarafian et al 1992), the very first V-PPase to be cloned from any source; (3) In vitro reconstitution of the transport activity of the purified pump (Britten et al 1992); (4) Definition of the pump as a new category of ion translocase, together with speculations (which were subsequently confirmed) that the D[X]7KXE motif common to both vacuolar and soluble PPases participates directly in catalysis (Rea et al 1992); (5) Heterologous expression of the pump from Arabidopsis in yeast (Saccharomyces cerevisiae), to demonstrate that the ‘substrate-binding subunit’ alone is sufficient for PPi-dependent H+-translocation (Kim et al 1994); (6) Identification of aminomethylenediphosphonate (AMDP) as a potent type-specific inhibitor of the pump from both plant and photosynthetic bacterial sources (Baykov et al 1993; Zhen et al 1994); (7) Protein chemical identification of the maleimide-reactive domain of the pump and modeling of the topology of the C-terminal half of the molecule by peptide mapping and the deployment of both membrane-permeant and membrane-impermeant maleimides (Zhen et al 1994); (8) Identification of acidic residues required for coupling PPi hydrolysis to H+-translocation by the pump (Zhen et al 1997); (9) Isolation and functional characterization of a thermostable sequence-divergent homolog from the extremophilic archaeon Pyrobaculum aerophilum (Drozdowicz et al 1999); (10) Molecular identification, isolation and functional characterization of a type II (K+-independent) version of the pump from Arabidopsis and the first demonstration that members of this pump category fall into two distinct classes (Drozdowicz et al 2000); (11) Comparative genomic analyses of V-PPases to disclose examples of this pump category in all three domains of life and confirm the notion of two paralogous series, typified by the type I and type II enzymes (Drozdowicz et al 2001); (12) Molecular isolation, functional characterization and cellular localization of a type I pump from the parasitic protist responsible for toxoplasmosis, Toxoplasma gondii (Drozdowicz et al 2002).
+What then followed was a broad range of discoveries made by Rea's group concerned with defining the basic organization and core catalytic capabilities of the V-PPase.
+These included: (1) Purification of the pump, in parallel with identification of the major subunit through its substrate-protectable covalent modification with radiolabeled ligands (Britten et al 1989); (2) Molecular cloning of the pump (AVP1) from Arabidopsis thaliana (Sarafian et al 1992), the very first V-PPase to be cloned from any source; (3) In vitro reconstitution of the transport activity of the purified pump (Britten et al 1992); (4) Definition of the pump as a new category of ion translocase, together with speculations (which were subsequently confirmed) that the D[X]7KXE motif common to both vacuolar and soluble PPases participates directly in catalysis (Rea et al 1992); (5) Heterologous expression of the pump from Arabidopsis in yeast (Saccharomyces cerevisiae), to demonstrate that the 'substrate-binding subunit' alone is sufficient for PPi-dependent H+-translocation (Kim et al 1994); (6) Identification of aminomethylenediphosphonate (AMDP) as a potent type-specific inhibitor of the pump from both plant and photosynthetic bacterial sources (Baykov et al 1993; Zhen et al 1994); (7) Protein chemical identification of the maleimide-reactive domain of the pump and modeling of the topology of the C-terminal half of the molecule by peptide mapping and the deployment of both membrane-permeant and membrane-impermeant maleimides (Zhen et al 1994); (8) Identification of acidic residues required for coupling PPi hydrolysis to H+-translocation by the pump (Zhen et al 1997); (9) Isolation and functional characterization of a thermostable sequence-divergent homolog from the extremophilic archaeon Pyrobaculum aerophilum (Drozdowicz et al 1999); (10) Molecular identification, isolation and functional characterization of a type II (K+-independent) version of the pump from Arabidopsis and the first demonstration that members of this pump category fall into two distinct classes (Drozdowicz et al 2000); (11) Comparative genomic analyses of V-PPases to disclose examples of this pump category in all three domains of life and confirm the notion of two paralogous series, typified by the type I and type II enzymes (Drozdowicz et al 2001); (12) Molecular isolation, functional characterization and cellular localization of a type I pump from the parasitic protist responsible for toxoplasmosis, Toxoplasma gondii (Drozdowicz et al 2002).